websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

 Node installers such as [Node.js LTS](https://nodejs.org/en/download/) include NPM and Node.js.

-Liferay's [setup_tutorial.sh](https://github.com/liferay/liferay-learn/blob/master/docs/_template/js/setup_tutorial.sh) script provides commands for setting up Yeoman, Yarn, and the toolkit and verifies successful setup.
-The script is available in our example JavaScript project ZIP files.
+Liferay's [setup_tutorial.sh](https://github.com/liferay/liferay-learn/blob/master/docs/_template/js/setup_tutorial.sh) script provides commands for setting up Yeoman, Yarn, and the toolkit.
+The script is available in the example ZIP file and all of our example JavaScript project ZIP files.

 1. Download and unzip the example ZIP file.